LindaOjo/Lindaojo.com/content/blog/articles/Darkmode-using-css-variables - Vue JS.md

     color: var(--text-color);
 }
 ```
-These variables helps us switch between styles with ease.
+These variables help us switch between styles with ease.

 💡 You would want users to be able to switch themes anywhere within your site so I recommend adding the theme <span class="code-word">toggle element</span> to your header.